 DIY Citrus Olive Oil Dust Wipes

-I like to use flour sack towels for just about everything.
-But for this, they are especially perfect.
-The towels get softer the more they are used and washed, and they don’t hold too much liquid, or take up too much space.
-These keep nicely in a large lidded jar–I like the swing top ones.
+I like to use flour sack towels for just about everything, but they are especially perfect as dust wipes.
+The towels get softer the more they are used and washed, and they don’t hold too much liquid or take up too much space.

 Combine the liquids in a spray bottle.
 You’ll need to shake the bottle vigorously because the oil does separate.

-Dampen each cloth by spritzing well so they are fairly damp, but not dripping wet.
+Dampen each cloth by spritzing well so they are fairly damp but not dripping wet.
 Remember to keep shaking the bottle as you go.
-You’ll be able to see a light yellow color on the towels from the olive oil and they will feel slightly oily, but not greasy.
+You’ll be able to see a light yellow color on the towels from the olive oil, and they should feel slightly oily but not greasy.

 These will keep for several months in a cool place.
 Simply throw the used wipes into the laundry and repeat the process above.